64-shades/64-shades.github.io/README.md

 ### Framework

+- [Alabaster](https://alabaster.readthedocs.io/) is a visually (c)lean, responsive, configurable theme for the Sphinx documentation system.
+It requires Python 3.10 or newer and Sphinx 6.2 or newer.
 - [CSS](https://en.wikipedia.org/wiki/CSS), or Cascading Style Sheets, is a stylesheet language used to describe the presentation and styling of a document written in a markup language, most commonly HTML.
 It is a fundamental technology of the World Wide Web, working alongside HTML and JavaScript to create interactive and visually appealing websites.